aim-rsf/browseMetadata/README.md

 For the purpose of this demo, type 2 to just process the CHILD table only.
 Leave the prompt on the second row blank and press enter.

-To process multiple tables at once (e.g. CHILD, SIG_COND) include their numbers on multiple lines:
+To process multiple tables at once in the same session (e.g. CHILD, SIG_COND) include their numbers on multiple lines:

 ```
 ℹ Enter each table number you want to process in this interactive session.